jkenney0501/end_to_end_de_with_snowflake_api_data/README.md

 *You may encounter registration issues outside of India but you can use the zipped data to load manually or use a different api and apply the concepts.
 The U.S. api's available did not produce what is needed for this project, at least not one I could easily find.*

 ## Overview:
 This project takes weather air quality data from an API and ingests the JSON files into a Snowflake internal stage.
-Using an automated task (1 hour for api calls), the data will load from stage to a clean layer using dynamic tables.
+Using an automated task (45 mins for api calls), the data will load from stage to a clean layer using dynamic tables.
 Once cleaned, we can transform and created a dimensional model (min-star schema) using dyanmic tables to automaticalkky udate as downstream tables.

 Snowflake Engineering concepts applied are:
 - Snowpark API calls